windnedr/Scratch-3DS/README.md

 ### Building

 > [!NOTE]
 > This project uses LOVE 12.
-Any newer or older versons will not work.
+Any older versons will not work.

 To build, you need . . .